colin-ho/Lavalab/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**[PunchCard](https://punchcardapp.com/)** is an app enables local businesses to sell subscriptions to customers and generate recurring revenue.
+**[PunchCard](https://punchcardapp.com/)** is an app that enables local businesses to sell subscriptions to customers and generate recurring revenue.

 ![Product Name Screen Shot][product-screenshot2]